 For years, the customs value declaration was a document the importer kept on file and handed to the broker, available in case the authority requested it.
 The reform to the Customs Law (Article 59-A) and rule 1.5.1 of the General Foreign Trade Rules changed that: the customs value declaration must now be transmitted electronically through VUCEM (Mexico’s Single Window for Foreign Trade), together with the worksheet for determining the value, before or at the time of clearance.
 That digital version is called the Electronic Customs Value Declaration (MVE).

-The MVE’s mandatory date has been pushed back several times — most recently on June 2, 2026, just days before it was set to take effect.
+The MVE’s mandatory date has been pushed back four times.
 The timeline, so you know where we stand:

 | Date | What happened |